WICG/canvas-color-space/CanvasColorSpaceProposal.md

 ## Proposed Solution

 * Clearly define the default color space of canvases to be ``srgb``, and the default encoding to be 8 bits per pixel.
-* Add canvas context creation attributes to change the color space and encoding of a canvas.
+* Add canvas context creation attributes to specify the color space and encoding of a canvas.
 * Clarify behavior for drawing into canvases, compositing canvases, and exporting canvas contents.
 * Add mechanisms to specify the color space and encoding of ``ImageData`` objects.